Dr. Nina Bakoyiannis, PhD

 In-network insurances

-Dr. Nina Bakoyiannis has +2 in-network plans.
+Dr. Nina Bakoyiannis is not in-network with any insurances

 It’s common for mental health providers to be out-of-network.
 Many insurance plans offer out-of-network coverage, so you may get partially reimbursed.
 Learn more